leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * NEW : Adding various new capabilities for user roles
 * NEW : Auto downloader for translation file
 * Changed : Rename query var from slideshow to callback for compat reason with other plugin
-* Changed : Convert widget function to new WP structure
+* Changed : Convert WordPress gallery plugin widget function to new WP structure
 * Changed : Include lookup for tags into the backend search
 * Changed : Restructure addgallery and settings page to enable custom tabs
 * Bugfix : Select album preview from gallery preview pics instead random list